Where to Stay in Rocky Mountain N.P.

 Campgrounds provide the only overnight accommodations inside the park, but the gateway towns of Estes Park (on the east side) and Grand Lake (on the west) offer a variety of inns and lodges.
 Here’s a list of our favorites.

 Moraine Park Campground.
-Mountain vistas and grazing elk make this the most scenic--and popular--crash pad, so be sure to reserve ahead (reserveamerica.com or 877/444-6777).
+Mountain vistas and grazing elk make this the most scenic–and popular–crash pad, so be sure to reserve ahead (reserveamerica.com or 877/444-6777).
 Shuttle services connect the campground to popular trailheads.
-244 reservable campsites in summer (mid-May through September); 77 first-come sites in winter. $20 plus $25 vehicle and entrance fees; nps.gov/romo.
+244 reservable campsites in summer (mid-May through September); 77 first-come sites in winter. $26 plus $30 vehicle and entrance fees; nps.gov/romo.

 Longs Peak Campground.
 With the Longs Peak trailhead located about a half-mile from this pine-shaded campground, it’s an ideal launching pad for an early-morning summit bid.
-26 sites, tents only, mid-May through October; $20 plus $25 vehicle and entrance fees; nps.gov/romo.
+26 sites, tents only, late June through mid-September; $26 plus $30 vehicle and entrance fees; nps.gov/romo.

-Glacier Bay Campground.
-Reserve ahead (reserveamerica.com or 877/444-6777) or show up by 8 a.m. to nab a vacancy at this tent and RV campground offering hikers the most convenient trail access.
-The path to Sprague Lake starts here, and the shuttle pickup for Bear Lake’s popular trailheads sits right across the road.
-150 sites mid-May through early September; $20 plus $25 vehicle and entrance fees; nps.gov/romo.
+Glacier Basin Campground.
+Reserve ahead (reserveamerica.com or 877/444-6777) at this tent and RV campground offering hikers the most convenient trail access.
+The path to Sprague Lake starts here, and the shuttle pickup for Bear Lake’s popular trailheads is in the campground.
+150 sites mid-May through early September; $26 plus $30 vehicle and entrance fees; nps.gov/romo.

 Paradise on the River.
 The Big Thompson River courses past these idyllic RV sites and cabins (plus a 3-bedroom cottage for bigger groups).
 One mile from the park’s south entrance. $-$$$$ May-Oct.; paradiservcolorado.com or 970/586-5513.